-Please note: if you would like to take an internship for credit, you will need to secure a faculty sponsor and complete the Internship Proposal Agreement form.
+Please note: if you would like to take an internship for credit, you will need to secure a faculty sponsor and complete the Internship Proposal Agreement form [PDF].
 Please refer to the Career Services website for specific directions on how to register your internship for credit.

 Watch for career and professional development opportunities posted on the CRS student email listserv and the CRS Facebook group.